 I showed considerable restraint here when it came to the toppings.
 Too much sauce makes the dough heavy and soggy.
 Plus, a weighed-down, over-topped pizza won’t want to slide off the peel onto the stone.
 Less is more when it comes to building the ultimate pie.

-Salsa verde gets things started and sets the tone for this Mexican-inspired pizza.
+Salsa verde is the base sauce and sets the tone for this Mexican-inspired pizza.
 Buy your favorite brand, make your favorite recipe, or check out our Roasted Tomatillo Salsa Verde for inspiration.

-In case you’re not familiar with tomatillos, even though they look like little green tomatoes, they’re most closely related to gooseberries, another fruit that’s covered in papery husks.
+Tomatillos are the foundation of salsa verde.
+If you’re not familiar with them, even though they look like little green tomatoes, they’re most closely related to gooseberries, another fruit that’s covered in papery husks.
 Tomatillos are distant cousins to tomatoes, contrary to popular belief.
 They have a unique, citrusy, tart and tangy flavor that’s best when unripe.

 It grates easily and has a mild, nutty flavor that balances the kick of the salsa verde and chorizo.
 Queso fresco is also mild, semi-soft and crumbly like feta cheese, and pairs well with the oaxaca.